Bizcuit/bizcuit-sfmc-jbis/README.md

 * Set the value of the Target attribute (could be any non-empty value, eg: “-”)
 * Add the following fields. _All fields are optional_.
 Use Attributes (attribute, attribute2, attribute3) to pass any information back to MC. *Attribute valuesare just examples*

-### IMPORTANT: When profile data can't be sent back to MC (Server-Side campaigns are not returned):
+### IMPORTANT: When profile data can't be sent back to MC (When Server-Side campaigns are not returned):

 * A campaign includes “Promoted Content” (eg: recipe recommendations) and this recipe does not return the min number of required recommendations.
 Make sure that your recipe returns smth for your test users
 * A campaign includes a “Custom User Attribute” and the user does not have a value set for this attribute.
 Make sure that your test users have values for the attributes used in the campaign. _*Check a small workaround below*_